TCHO

-TCHO is a chocolate maker based in Berkeley, California, US that promotes itself as working with cacao bean farmers and cooperatives to improve growing, fermentation and drying methods.
-The company's factory and headquarters were previously located on Pier 17 along the Embarcadero, in San Francisco's historic waterfront district, but moved to the West Berkeley section of Berkeley, California.
+TCHO is a plant-based chocolate maker based in Berkeley, California that promotes itself as working with cacao bean farmers and cooperatives to improve growing, fermentation and drying methods.
+The company's factory and headquarters were previously located on Pier 17 along the Embarcadero, in San Francisco's historic waterfront district, but moved to the West Berkeley section of Berkeley.
 In February 2018, it was announced that TCHO would be bought by the Japanese confectionery company Ezaki Glico.

 History

 TCHO was co-founded in December 2005 by Timothy Childs, a technology and chocolate entrepreneur who once developed vision systems for NASA's Space Shuttle program, and Karl Bittong, a 40-plus year veteran of the chocolate industry.